Are you looking for help with eco-friendly travel tips?

 Buying local food and drink, on the other hand, reduces carbon emissions by reducing the distance food has to travel before it gets to the consumer.

 What’s more, by choosing local products, you support the local communities and businesses.
-I talk about this in my article on how to eat healthy while traveling.
+I talk about this in my article on how to eat healthily while traveling.

 The same applies to beer.
 Drinking local beer rather than internationally recognized brews means they have traveled less before they get to you.